MicrosoftDocs/azure-gaming-docs/azure-gaming-pr/reference-architectures/webstack-lamp-deployment-single-region.md

 ### Command line alternatives

-- **Windows Batch**: With batch files (also known as bat files) you can simplify routine or repetitive tasks on Windows.
-A batch file is an unformatted text file that contains one or more commands and has a `.bat` or `.cmd` file name extension.
-When you type the file name at the command prompt, the `Cmd.exe` (or Command Prompt) from the Windows operating system runs the commands sequentially as they appear in the file.
-To create and execute a Windows Batch script:
-    1. Create a new file in a folder (i.e. the Desktop) in your computer running Windows.
-    2. Choose a filename and ensure the extension of the file is either `.bat` or `.cmd`, this is very important or the Operating System won't recognize the file as a script that can be run.
-    3. Edit the file using right-click on it, and copy/paste the Windows Bash snippets provided in this document.
-Just remember that variables need to be initialized before they are used, so they need to be placed higher within the Windows Batch file than the commands that use them.
-    4. Save the file.
-    5. To execute, simply right click on the file and select **Open**.

 - **Bash**: Bash is a Unix shell and command language, typically runs in a text window where the user types commands that cause actions.
 Bash can also read and execute commands from a file, called a shell script.
 To create and execute a Bash script:
     1. Create a file in a directory in your computer running Linux/Unix.
     1. Choose a filename and ensure the extension of the file is `.sh`, to identify it as a Bash script.